cyberjourney20/career-journey/README.md

 Career Journey is a Golang based web app to help users organize thier job hunt.

 ## Build version 0.01
 The current build is pre-alpha.
-It has no actual functionality for data interaction beyond prepopulated psudo-data to ensure functionality with the databse.
+It has limited functionality for data interaction beyond prepopulated psudo-data to ensure functionality with the databse.

 ## Requirements
 - Uses PostgreSQL: This can be swapped out to a DB of your choice with slight modifications.